danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 * cython (Disabling the `GIL`)
 * Writing C extensions

-Some of these modules are friendly wrappers around other modules.
 This makes it hard and confusing because you're not sure if you're doing something the "right way".
 This is also something that JavaScript suffers from because of the huge amount of libraries it has.

+*Some of these modules are just friendly wrappers around other modules.*

-On the other hand, In Go, there's usually only one Idiomatic way to achieve something.
+On the other hand, there's usually only one Idiomatic way to achieve something in `Go`.
 For concurrency it's `goroutines`.
 For Inheritance it's `composition`.
 For collection of data and related functions it's `structs`.
 There's only one way to loop which is a `for` loop (There's no `while`, `foreach` or `do while` loop).

 This makes it easy for new programmers to understand `Go` code in a short time because all `Go` code looks the same.